by Dr Gonzo

 Here I go again, writing on subjects no one wants to know about, let alone read.
 Unless???

-We are way too busy to dig up these old wounds anyway, and besides, we have already 'kinda' dealt with them in the past.
-But, only enough, so our subconscious allows these unavoidable yet easily passed over issues, that keep annoyingly popping up at the most inconvenient times and places to be put where they won't get in the way of life...the 'to do' basket.
+The excuses denial can and will come up with are far too easy a choice compared to the painful and shameful truths that come from digging up old wounds in the hope of finding peace (please read with a huge slice of sarcasm).
+Besides, we have already 'kinda' dealt with it in the past anyway.
+Enough so that our subconscious will allow these unavoidable, yet easily put-to-the-side issues to be put where they won't get in the way of life...in the 'to-do' basket.
 Good intentions that will inevitably get swept under the proverbial carpet.

-We all know someone who can't sit still.
-Working all day and night, having hobbies or club duties or something to keep their minds occupied.
-And even when they take their leave, will have projects or itineraries, and for some, this is a way to avoid the need to stop and think.
-Because once the brain has nothing else to focus on, it will turn to the 'to do' basket, and that was never part of the original plan.
+Another tactic used by habitual deniers is to never for a moment stop.
+We all know someone who cannot sit still.
+They work all day and at night have hobbies or club duties or something to keep them and their minds, occupied.
+And even when they take leave from work, will have projects and itineraries to adhere to.
+For some, this is a way to avoid the to-do basket.
+Because once the brain has nothing else to focus on, it will invariably turn to the 'to-do' basket, and the fact of the matter is, that was never part of the plan.

-Who, in their right mind, would ever want to do this dredging up of horrible things that are long forgotten?
-Perhaps some crazy person, who cannot function in their typical, day to day lives, is who.
-But, it's back to the old grindstone for the rest of us sane and balanced folk.
+Perhaps some crazy person, who cannot function in their typical, day-to-day lives, is who.
+But, for the rest of us sane and balanced folk, it's back to the ol' grindstone.